brianfranklin12/record_collection/README.md

 - After signing up / logging in, you can start adding albums by clicking the "Add Album to Collection" button or hitting "Add Album" in the nav bar.
 - Enter album info and submit, the app should automatically pull up album art for the album
 - Continue adding, and editing until all your collection is displayed in a beautiful grid.
-## Support
+## Contributing
-- email me at brianfranklinmusic@gmail.com with any issues.
+- Email me at brianfranklinmusic@gmail.com to discuss any chnage you wish to make before making a change.
+THank You!
 ## License
 [MIT License](LICENSE.md)